rail5/app-bundle-framework/README.md

 `$ runapp program.app`

-This is still a work-in-progress, and is not production-ready yet.
+This is still a work-in-progress, and is not fully production-ready yet.
 Currently, this is perfectly usable for basic command-line apps (see 'helloworld-example' and 'arguments-example')

+Try making an App Bundle of a program on your computer!
+For example:

+`$ makeapp /usr/bin/htop`

+Will (if you have 'htop' installed) make a bundle in the *current working directory* called **htop.app**.
+This App Bundle can then be shipped to any other Linux system, on its own, and run with:

+`$ runapp /location/of/htop.app`

 ## Structure